Skip to Main Content

 Signers are provided the option of joining UC’s Coalition for Anti-Racist Action (CARA) as a “Member” or "Friend".

-Members will be identified as CARA members on a public-facing web page.
-Members also engage in anti-racist action through CARA or through another organization at UC.
+Members will be identified as CARA members on our web page.

 PLEDGE